yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 {{{
 nvram commit
 }}}
+/!\ '''Note: the {{{nvram commit}}} command will erase and rewrite a 64kB part of the flash memory.
+Don't do this too often since flash memories only have limited number of erase/rewrite-cycles!''' (see [http://wiki.openwrt.org/OpenWrtNVRAM#NVRAMCommitting nvram commit warning]) /!\

 You should be able to configure the rest of the network configuration using OpenWrt webif.

 Note: new vlan settings will be applied on reboot, or by some program such as RoboCfg (which isn't used by default).